 My Song For You – Marta Eggerth and Jan Kiepura Between Two Worlds

 Who does not know them: Marta Eggerth and Jan Kiepura, the dream couple in film, opera and operetta – the superstars of the mid-20th century?
-Their voices inspired the masses, interwoven the genres and converted people to opera and operetta at a time when they had long been thought to be at their end.
+Their voices inspired the masses, interwove the genres and converted people to opera and operetta at a time when they had long been thought to be at their end.
 Their performances were always an event for the media as well as for politics.
 One could not escape the charisma and glamour of the two.
 Marta Eggerth and Jan Kiepura have enchanted and seduced people on both sides of the Atlantic.
 Their unique timbre still moves today.

 Viennese flair in New York